ordina-jworks/ordina-jworks.github.io/_posts/2017-12-13-Docker-basic-networking.md

 # Conclusion

-As we saw in the guide it is actually pretty simple to create a single host Docker network and enable containers to communicate with each other over this network.
+As we saw in this guide it is actually pretty simple to create a single host Docker network and enable containers to communicate with each other over this network.
 When we created our Angular application, we saw that this approach has its limitations.

 Another limitation of this setup is that this kind of network is limited to a single host as it will not work over multiple hosts.